Guangyu-Yang/Jutils/README.md

 # Jutils
 Jutils alpha version

-Jutils is a visuliation tools kits for showing alternative splicing events.
+Jutils is a visualization tools kits for showing alternative splicing events.
 It support vizualizing results generated from AS event detectors: MntJULiP, LeafCutter, MAJIQ and rMATs.

 Jutils contains 4 components,
 (1) Convert program results to a unified tab saperated file (TSV)